P2004: Intake Manifold Runner Control Stuck Open (Bank 1)

 Most Reported On

 P2004 is an OBD-II diagnostic trouble code meaning “Intake Manifold Runner Control Stuck Open (Bank 1).”
-The intake manifold runner control (tumble or swirl flap) on Bank 1 is stuck in the open position.
+P2004 means the intake manifold runner control for engine bank 1 is stuck in the open position.
+Many engines use flaps or valves inside the intake manifold that close at low RPM to boost air velocity and torque, then open at higher RPM; this code sets when the computer commands those runners to close but a sensor shows they remain open.
+The result is usually rough low-speed running, reduced low-end power, or hesitation.
+It indicates a mechanical or actuator problem in the variable intake system, not a true vacuum or fuel issue.
 This code is most commonly reported on 2004-2014 Subaru WRX STI, 2012-2019 Volkswagen Beetle, and 1999-2001 Chrysler LHS, plus 1 other vehicle, with repair costs ranging from $150 to $1,400.

 Common Causes